laural12/laural12.github.io/README.md

 ## Family Map App

 For a programming class, I designed a server and client app which stores ancestor information and plots it on an interactive map.
 The server used Java and SQLite to store user information in a database, and the client was written in Java using Android Studio.
-The code for both are in private repositories on GitHub.
+The code for both are in private repositories on my GitHub.